-- 7. Mr. Felsher is the inventor of the '368 patent, '630 patent, '895 patent and U.S. Patent Nos.
-8,498,941 ("the '941 patent), and 7,805,377 ("the '377 patent) (collectively, the "Information Record Infrastructure Patents" or "IRI patents").
-The IRI patents have been cited by over 970 United States patents and patent applications as prior art before the United States Patent and Trademark Office. - 8.
-The IRI patents disclose systems and methods for distributing and granting access to data where data is stored in multiple external computer databases.
-The IRI patents address the difficult problem of authorizing access to protected information records where authorization will depend on the access privileges of the user. - 9.
-The below diagram shows the IRI patent family tree, a pending IRI patent application, and the IRI patents Dell is accused of infringing.
+- 9. The IRI patents disclose systems and methods for distributing and granting access to data where data is stored in multiple external computer databases.
+The IRI patents address the difficult problem of authorizing access to protected information records where authorization will depend based on the access privileges of the user. - 10.
+The below diagram shows the IRI patent family tree, a pending IRI patent application, and the IRI patents Oracle infringes.